What’s so special about the manipulatives used for the RightStart™ Mathematics program? Let’s run through the list.

 Folding Meter Stick: Any meter stick will work.
 Ours folds simply for convenience.

-The RightStart™ Mathematics kits have a significant discount savings.
+The RightStart™ Math Set has a significant discount savings.
 So, unless you have an amazing treasure of manipulatives at your fingertips, it’s usually cheaper to buy the kits because of the healthy discounts incorporated into the kit pricing.
-Discounts on the Starter Kits range from $30.00 (SK-G) to $83.50 (RS2 Math Set) to $112.00 (RS1 Complete Kit).